Skip to main content

 Data Type Conversion and Copying Arrays

-You can change the type with .astype().
+You can change an array’s type using .astype().

 Changing Data Type with .astype()